Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 • Hot Potato: Players pass the ball quickly in a circle before time runs out.

-• Pass Relay: Teams race in fine a set number of passes before shooting.
+• Pass Relay: Teams race to complete a set number of passes before shooting.

-• Keep Away: A classic game where two teams try to keep possession by passing although defenders try to steal.
+• Keep Away: A classic game where two teams try to keep possession by passing while defenders try to steal.

 3. Shooting: The Science of Swishes and Bank Shots

 Shooting is the most exciting part of basketball for kids.
-The thrill of seeing the ball experience the hoop (even if it’s after 15 attempts) is priceless.
+The thrill of seeing the ball go through the hoop (even if it’s after 15 attempts) is priceless.

 How to Make Shooting Fun: